pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

     Check the [list of all available helm values](../../../reference/helm_values/) at your disposal in our reference documentation.
 ### Deploy Pachyderm on the Kubernetes cluster

-Refer to our generic ["Helm Install"](./helm_install.md) page for more information on the required installations and modus operandi of an installation using `Helm`.

 Now you can deploy a Pachyderm cluster by running this command: